identifiers-org/cmd-iaso/README.md

 ### [Optional]: Launching your own scraping proxy
 `cmd-iaso` uses an HTTPS intercepting proxy to detect and flag some common error cases without exposing the rest of the scraping pipeline to them.
 While `cmd-iaso scrape` can launch its own proxy (see below), you can also launch your own:
 ```
-> cmd-iaso proxy3 [--port PORT] [--timeout TIMEOUT]
+> cmd-iaso proxy3 [--port PORT] [--timeout TIMEOUT] [--log null|stderr|proxy3.log]
 ```
 `PORT` specifies the free port the proxy should run on. `TIMEOUT` specifies in seconds how long the proxy should wait internally for resources on the Internet to respond.
 It is recommended to choose a lower timeout for the proxy than for the scraping command.
+The `--log` option specifies which logging output will be used. 'null' discards all messages, 'stderr' redirects them to stderr and 'proxy3.log' appends them to the proxy3.log file in the current working directory.
+By default, all messages are discarded.

 ### Running the data scraping pipeline
 To run the data scraping pipeline, you must first create a new folder to save the collected data dumps in, for instance: